 SPECIAL NOTE for KIDS:

 A good kid-friendly site that describes soil is one published by the Bureau of Land Management.
+Click here.

 Soil “texture” is how the soil is “built”… it’s structure, what it is made up of and the size of its parts.
 The soil has to be “built” well so the plants roots can grow through it and absorb the right amounts of water, air and nutrients.

-- CLAY is made up of very small, flat mineral particles or pieces.
+The smallest pieces are clay.
+Clay soil is made up of very small, flat mineral particles or pieces.
 When it gets wet, these tiny particles pack together very tightly making it difficult for roots to get through or to breathe.
 If the soil is too tightly packed, water cannot get through either and so the soil holds too much water.
 When that happens there is no room for air and the plant can drown just like people do!

 SOIL CHEMISTRY: ACID OR ALKALINE